umarbsse/mern-react-signup-component/README.md

 # Mern Stack signup component

-This project was bootstrapped with Mern Stack Modules used in react and express are listed bellow
+This project was bootstrapped with Mern Stack.
+Please install the package bellow

-# Getting Started with Create React App
+# Express.js packages

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+npm init
+Enter basic details

+npm i express
+install express server

+npm i mongoose
+install abstraction layer for mongo db connection

+npm i -D nodemon
+-D = Dev dependency

+npm install --save express-validator used for validation

+npm i bcryptjs
+used for password salt and pepper

+npm i jsonwebtoken
+Used for web token generation in express.js

+npm i cors
+CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

 ## Available Scripts